-POS Displays are available in different configurations.
-Those can be connected via RS232, RS484 or SPI but also via USB, in normal cases which will be recognized as either a CDC-ACM device (USB-to-UART) or a FTDI device.
+POS displays are available in different configurations.
+They can be connected via RS232, RS484 or SPI, but also via USB.
+In normal cases, they will be recognized as either a CDC-ACM device (USB-to-UART) or an FTDI device.

-Even though they use different connectors they all have in common that they support either a common command set and/or a vendor command set to output data on the display.
-One of the common used ones is ESC/POS which allows to send special commands such as initialize or put the following line on second line.
+Even though they use different connectors, they all have in common that they support either a common command set and/or a vendor command set to output data on the display.
+One of the commonly used ones is ESC/POS, which allows sending special commands such as initialize or put the following line on the second line.

-Displays with a USB interface are the easiest one as they allow plug'n'play, does not need to be parameterized (UART speed, parity, data bits etc) and in case of a failure it can be replaced while the system is running.
+Displays with a USB interface are the easiest ones as they allow plug-and-play, do not need to be parameterized (UART speed, parity, data bits, etc.), and in case of a failure, they can be replaced while the system is running.

-A simple application could be look like the following:
+A simple application could look like the following:

 USBH_TERM_Init(); USBH_TERM_Print(0, 0, " SEGGER "); USBH_TERM_Print(1, 0, "It simply works!");